pranigopu/ambience-to-music-neuralStyleTransfer/NOTES.md

 _Why use Mel-spectrograms?_

 Modelling audio based on how humans perceive audio is a practical starting point to try to model audio recognition according to human needs (e.g. genre, key signature, etc.).
-Instead of frequencies, we consider mel bands that convey the most significant frequencies to a human ear and their relationships between each other with respect to human perception; this allows us to reduce data while preserving mmost or all the relevant information needed for audio recognition tasks.
+Instead of frequencies, we consider mel bands that convey the most significant frequencies to a human ear and their relationships between each other with respect to human perception; this allows us to reduce data while preserving most or all the relevant information needed for audio recognition tasks.

 **NOTE**: We could also scale signal power with decibel (a logarithmic scale) instead of amplitude (a linear scale), the former modelling human perception more closely.
 However, I shall not do this because I intend eventually to reconstruct the audio signals from the Mel-spectrograms passed and modified through my models, and I found that converting the signal power to decibel scale led to too much information loss and led to poor signal reconstruction.